 - Find out if $1,250 in diversion benefits, Diversion Cash Assistance (DCA) is all the cash aid the parent(s) need to stabilize their family's situation.
 If they chose DCA:

 - Determine eligibility for Basic Food, and

 - Remind the parent that if they go on WorkFirst cash assistance within one year, this will be a loan that they will have to repay.

-- If the parent declines DCA, determine eligibility and authorize benefits for WorkFirst cash assistance, Medicaid, and Basic Food.
+- If the parent declines DCA, determine eligibility and authorize benefits for WorkFirst cash assistance and Basic Food.

-- Make referrals for emergency aid (like food banks or emergency housing) to maintain the family until their public assistance benefits arrive.
+- Make referrals for other resources (like Health Benefits Exchange, food banks or emergency housing) to maintain the family until their public assistance benefits arrive.

 - Get information about the noncustodial parent and make a referral to the Division of Child Support to get child and medical support collections started.